Raj Madiraju: Career

+Madiraju made his directorial debut in 2000 with the Tarun starrer Uncle produced by comedian AVS.
+The film was a box office failure.

-Madiraju's next film was the bilingual techno thriller Aithe 2.0/Pirates 1.0, in 2016.
-It was produced by Vijaya Rama Raju and Hemanth Reddy Vallapureddy.
+Madiraju's next film was the techno thriller Aithe 2.0, in 2016.
 The film was officially selected for screening at LA Cinefest, Barcelona Planet Film Festival and Calcutta International Cult Film Festival.
 While it booked a semi-final berth in LA Cinefest, it won the outstanding achievement award at CICFF.

-Montages cinema
+Montages Cinema

 His Montages Cinema is in the process of developing story ideas to scripts while also making inroads into the idea of building a talent bank.